bbowles1/Hail-Annotate/docs/source/google_setup.rst

         --member="serviceAccount:test-service-account@your-project-name.iam.gserviceaccount.com" \
         --role="roles/dataproc.worker"

 If you need to list your available service accounts, you can use `gcloud auth list` to do so.
+You can list available projects using `gcloud projects list`.

-OPEN QUESTIONS
+In the <LINK TO NEXT PAGE> page, we will use this service account to launch cloud annotation tasks.

-Additional Cloud Resources
+# Additional Cloud Resources
 ----------------------------
 Dan King, formerly of the Hail Team, has a great `primer for using Hail on Google Cloud <https://github.com/danking/hail-cloud-docs/blob/master/how-to-cloud.md>`_.
 His example walks you through the basics of initiating a Dataproc instance and launching a simple annotation task.